 The LafargeHolcim Foundation for Sustainable Construction collaborates with some of the world’s leading technical universities that act as partners.

 The Academic Committee (AC), based at the Swiss Federal Institute of Technology (ETH Zurich and École Polytechnique Fédérale de Lausanne), provides academic and technical support by developing, supporting, and implementing the Foundation’s initiatives on the scientific and technical level.

 The LafargeHolcim Foundation relies on the support of local representatives in more than 80 countries on all continents.
 Each country of LafargeHolcim assigns an Awards Coordinator to support and promote the initiatives of the Foundation, including its Awards competition within their respective country.
 To align these efforts, the Foundation conducts a series of workshops where Awards coordinators learn more about the critical role of sustainable construction in different regions of the world, and effective methods to foster discussion and action.

-The Office of the LafargeHolcim Foundation runs the Awards competition in close cooperation with its affiliated universities and LafargeHolcim, organizes Forums, reports on updates on former Awards winning projects, and publishes books including a series of monographs on outstanding examples of sustainable construction.
+The Office of the LafargeHolcim Foundation runs the Awards competition in close cooperation with its associated universities and LafargeHolcim, organizes Forums, reports on updates on former Awards winning projects, and publishes books including a series of monographs on outstanding examples of sustainable construction.